Midhunvsgit/Midhunvsgit/README.md

 - def life:
 -     while code<=die :
 ______________________________________________
-Oops! you Forgot to 'run'▶️😅
+Oops! you Forgot to 'run▶️' 😅